nandoflorestan/pluserable/README.rst

 logout and change password functionality. *pluserable* follows a policy of minimal interference, so your app can mostly keep its existing models.

+*pluserable* now requires Python >= 3.4.
-The last version of pluserable that supported Python 2 was 0.2.0.
+The last version of *pluserable* that supported Python 2 was 0.2.0.

 Minimal integration